-1. Communication Arts (EXCLUDING Photography) judging will take place on Monday, August 1 at 9 AM in the Cultural Arts Exhibit Hall.

-2. Photography judging will take place on Tuesday, August 2 at 8:30 AM in the Cultural Arts Exhibit Hall.

-4. All exhibits must be the exhibitor's work, from the current 4-H year.

-5. Parents/guardians & spectators are asked to wait in the general seating area, while interviews are taking place.

-6. All photographs must be framed.
-See class descriptions for specifics.

-7. All Photography exhibits must be adequately protected and be brought ready to hang.

-8. Table top displays are limited to 2' wide x 15" deep and maximum poster size is 22" x 30"; unless specifically noted in the class description.

-9. Limited to one exhibit per class per project and level enrolled.
+- 1. Communication Arts (EXCLUDING Photography) judging will take place on Monday, July 31 at 9 AM in the Cultural Arts Exhibit Hall. - 2.
+Photography judging will take place on Tuesday, August 1 at 8:30 AM in the Cultural Arts Exhibit Hall. - 3.
+All exhibits are interviewed for the 4-H Show. - 4.
+All exhibits must be the exhibitor's work, from the current 4-H year. - 5.
+Parents/guardians & spectators are asked to wait in the general seating area, while interviews are taking place. - 6.
+All photographs must be framed.
+See class descriptions for specifics. - 7.
+All Photography exhibits must be adequately protected and be brought ready to hang. - 8.
+Table top displays are limited to 2' wide $\times$ 15" deep and maximum poster size is 22" $\times$ 30"; unless specifically noted in the class description. - 9.
+Limited to one exhibit per class per project and level enrolled.

+Communications

+50365 COMMUNICATIONS 1, 2, 3 - For 1st year enrolled in project: exhibit a binder portfolio showcasing at least three activities from the project manual.
+Show basic activities and anything that extended lessons.

+For 2nd and 3rd years in project, include everything from earlier years' work and add section showcasing at least four additional activities per year.

+All 4-Hers selected to take an exhibit(s) to the State Fair must complete a State Fair Exhibit slip (one for each exhibit selected) and turn it into Katharine by Wednesday at NOON.
+If planning to take an exhibit to State Fair, he/she must also attend the county State Fair Orientation on Wednesday evening in the Veterans Arena